boweber/AppleMapsMiddleware/README.md

 ## Local Search Completer

 The related `AppleMapsMiddleware.localSearchCompleter` middleware provides completions for a query fragment received by an incoming `LocalSearchCompleterAction` object.
-Before the middleware sends completions, it needs to be *activated* (or: *initilized*) with an action containing result types, an optional points of interest filter and a possible region to reduce the search spectrum.
+Before the middleware sends completions, it needs to be *activated* (or: *initialized*) with an action containing result types, an optional points of interest filter and a possible region to reduce the search spectrum.

 ```swift
 struct LocalSearchCompleterAction {